Do commercial, governmental, and non-profit entities really require different developmental and promotional strategies? I say "no."

 This may seem idealistic.
 In today's economy, most everyone--especially young people--will need to leave you at some point.
 But what if they are so happy in their work that their professional associates, friends, and even family members are lining up to take their positions?
 This could provide you with a pool of potential workers who are mentally geared for a position and may even be partially trained if they have interacted with team members.
 This is why I place team-building at the top of any organization's developmental program.

-Once your internal organization is in order, turn to your target market.
+Once your internal organization is in order, consider your target market.
 With each point of contact anyone has with your organization, there should be confidence that their expectations will be met and even exceeded…especially if they are responding to a specific marketing program.
-For if you fail to deliver on the promise of any promotional activity, you have virtually purchased a negative advertising campaign...that will pay negative dividends for several years.
+That should be the bullseye you aim for in all of your developmental strategies.
+If you fail to deliver on the promise of any promotional activity, you have virtually purchased a negative advertising campaign...that will pay negative dividends for several years.
 This is true whether you are a physician, a sole proprietor, franchisee, or the chief executive officer of a non- or not-for-profit organization.

 How should you approach positive strategic development?
 Rather than being focused on a financial evaluation of isolated elements of your operations and special events, consider your overall status.
 I believe that quite often, the bottom line of your financial statement is determined by whether you are viewed positively by the majority of your clientele AND your staff.
 If you are not, you have not successfully balanced your daily operations with the quality of the service and/or products you are marketing.
 As you recognize gaps in the foundation blocks of your organization, ask yourself, "Where should I begin my developmental efforts?"
 As business philosopher Stephen R. Covey encouraged his audiences, “Begin with the end in mind."
 You might then write out a series of questions that begin with the word “What.”